TriumphLLC/Blend4Web/doc_src/scene_settings.rst

     Time (in seconds) that takes the compressor to reduce gain by 10 dB.
 Set to 0.003 by default.

 *Release*
     Time (in seconds) that takes the compressor to increase gain by 10 dB.
-Set to 0.25 by defaault.
+Set to 0.25 by default.

 .. _scene_logic_editor: